-Please go to the following links to view the Chemistry degree plan and to see the full list course descriptions.
-All of the university courses are also included at the end of the catalog.
+Please use the following links to view the degree plans and to see the course descriptions.

-- Chemistry - List of University Courses
+- Chemistry Degree Plans - Chemistry Courses

 No course with a grade less than "C" can be used to fulfill Chemistry course requirements.
 Students must have a 2.0 or better grade point in each of the math and science requirements.